 Highlights

-- A Biphasic Glucose curve is defined as a curve that shows a peak around 30-60 minutes after a meal, which then decreases and is followed by another elevation, 90-120 minutes later,
+- A biphasic glucose curve shows a peak around 30–60 minutes after a meal, followed by a drop and a second rise 90–120 minutes later.

-What are Monophasic Glucose spikes?
+What are monophasic glucose spikes?

-What are Biphasic Glucose spikes?
+What are biphasic glucose spikes?

-A biphasic Glucose curve is defined as a curve that shows a peak around 30-60 minutes after a meal, which then decreases and is followed by another elevation, 90-120 minutes later.
-Studies suggested that individuals with monophasic curves had higher fasting and 2-h plasma glucose levels.
+A biphasic glucose curve is defined as a rise in blood glucose 30–60 minutes after eating, followed by a dip and then a second rise at around 90–120 minutes.
+Studies suggest that individuals with monophasic curves tend to have higher fasting and 2-hour glucose levels.

 Monophasic Glucose Spikes vs Biphasic Glucose Spikes

-What is happening after Glucose spikes
+What is happening after glucose spikes

-How does Glucose Spike affect you?
+How does a glucose spike affect you?

 Disclaimer: The contents of this article are for general information and educational purposes only.
 It neither provides any medical advice nor intends to substitute professional medical opinion on the treatment, diagnosis, prevention or alleviation of any disease, disorder or disability.
 Always consult with your doctor or qualified healthcare professional about your health condition and/or concerns and before undertaking a new health care regimen including making any dietary or lifestyle changes.